eXPerience83/DKNCloud-HAS/README.md

   - "3" for ventilate,
   - "4" for auto mode (HVACMode.AUTO, forced if enabled in the configuration),
   - "5" for dehumidify.
-- **set_temperature:** Sends an event with P8 (for heat or HVACMode.AUTO) or P7 (for cool) with temperature values (an integer formatted as, e.g., "23.0") and constrained to the ranges provided by the device.
+- **set_temperature:** Sends an event with P8 (for heat or HVACMode.AUTO) or P7 (for cool) with temperature values (must be an integer formatted as, e.g., "23.0") and constrained to the ranges provided by the device.
 - **set_fan_speed:** Uses P3 to adjust the fan speed in cold/ventilate modes and P4 in heat/auto modes.

 The API returns additional data (firmware, brand, available fan speeds, temperature limits, etc.) that the integration uses: